 Survey Design Implications

-Reflecting the nature of mobile phone usage patterns, their physical and software design there are four key things to keep in mind when design a survey which is either targeted at mobile phone access or where it is an option.
+Reflecting the nature of mobile phone usage patterns, their physical and software design there are four key things to keep in mind when designing a survey which is either targeted at mobile phone access or where it is an option.

 - Know Your Participant and Their Context.
 The time, day, holiday/non-holiday can all affect both your response rate and the device used to complete a survey.
 Similarly for occupation or demographic segment targeted studies you need to be mindful of what device they are likely to use.
 For large studies a small pilot study will show what device is being used.